sirgallo/hamt/docs/HashArrayMappedTrie.md

 ### Why use a HAMT?

-HAMT can be useful to implement maps and sets in situations where you want memory efficiency.
+HAMTs can be useful to implement maps and sets in situations where you want memory efficiency.
 They also are dynamically sized, unlike other map implementations where the map needs to be resized.

 ## Design